Employer of Record Mexico

 Payroll and Tax in Mexico

 Mexico has a progressive income rate but certain areas of taxation including payroll depend on the employee’s salary.
 Mexico’s individual income tax rates range between 1.92% and 35%.
-Non-residents (on work permit/visa) pay 15% to 30%.
+Non-residents (on work permits/visas) pay 15% to 30%.
 To manage taxation and legal activities, most companies usually hire services from the Employer of Record Mexico for better management.

 In addition to this, here are some other taxes that constitute an important part of the Mexican taxation system –

 Federal and Payroll Tax – A federal tax of around 30% is levied on vacation premium exemptions, grocery coupons, and Christmas bonuses.
 The taxation system also consists of a payroll tax, which ranges between 1% and 3% of the salaries withheld by the employer.

-Withholding Tax – The system also imposes a withholding tax on certain categories of income state to non-residents, which has entered the economy into double tax treaties with several nations that can lessen the tax liability on the income generated by foreigners.
+Withholding Tax – The system also imposes a withholding tax on certain categories of income from state to non-residents, which has entered the economy into double tax treaties with several nations that can lessen the tax liability on the income generated by foreigners.

 Corporate Tax – Companies registered in Mexico are subjected to the Federal corporate income tax at a rate of a flat 30% which generally aligns with the calendar year.
 To manage all these taxes, a lot of businesses usually hire Mexico Payroll Services to address all the legal requirements.

 Social Security Tax – In Mexico, the social security rate is levied on employers at 7.58 % and 1.65% on employees.
 These amounts are contributed towards retirement pension, Life Insurance, and other contributions.